conda/conda/docs/source/build.rst

         - LD_LIBRARY_PATH # [linux]
         - DYLD_LIBRARY_PATH # [osx]

+If an inherited variable was missing from your shell environment, it will be assigned the value `<UNDEFINED>`.

 .. note::

    Inheriting environment variables like this can make it difficult for others